hacksparrow/apoc/README.md

 })
 ```

+#### Properties

+The following properties are set after the `query()` method is called.

+`statements`

+An array of statements in the query in a single-transaction query.
+It is `undefined` in a multi-transaction query.

+`transactions`

+An array of transaction(s), along with their statements, whether single-transaction or multi-transaction query.

 ### From the command-line

 To use apoc from the command-line, make sure to set the apoc config using the `.apoc.yml` file or set them in the environment variable.
 For details refer to the configuration section.

+Using the `apoc` command, execute ACF files like they were shell scripts or batch files.
+The ability to include ACF files and execute multiple queries together make this a very useful tool.

 ```
 $ apoc populate.acf
 ```

-Using the `apoc` command, execute ACF files like they were shell scripts or batch files.
-The ability to include ACF files and execute multiple queries together make this a very useful tool.

 Commandline options: